 What are the warning signs of Binge Eating Disorder?

-Having awareness about Binge Eating Disorder and its warning signs and symptoms can make a marked difference to the severity and duration of the illness.
+Having awareness about BED and its warning signs and symptoms can make a marked difference to the severity and duration of the illness.
 Seeking help at the first warning sign is much more effective than waiting until the illness is in full swing.
 If you or someone you know is exhibiting some or a combination of these signs it is vital to seek help and support as soon as possible.

 - Feeling tired and not sleeping well